DHCSSza/escalator-sadilar/content/authors/cr_spu-cwr/_index.md

 ## Bio

-Dr Cobus Rademeyer, currently acting Head of School of Humanities, is a Senior Lecturer in History at the Sol Plaatje University in Kimberley.
+Dr Cobus Rademeyer, currently acting Head of School of Humanities, is a Senior Lecturer in History at the Sol Plaatjes University in Kimberley.
 He has extensive lecturing experience at tertiary level, in fields including History, Sport and Leisure Sciences, Tourism and Education and fifteen years of management experience in the Humanities.
 His research interests include public history, sport history, sport data, brand history and disability studies.